cosmos/ibc/spec/ics-002-consensus-verification/README.md

 In the IBC protocol, a chain needs to be able to verify updates to the state of another chain which the other chain's consensus algorithm has agreed upon, and reject any possible updates which the other chain's consensus algorithm has not agreed upon.
 A light client is the algorithm with which a chain can do so.
-This standard formalizes the light client model and requirements, so that the IBC protocol can easily connect with new chains which are running new consensus algorithms, as long as associated light client algorithms fulfilling the requirements are provided.
+This standard formalises the light client model and requirements, so that the IBC protocol can easily connect with new chains which are running new consensus algorithms, as long as associated light client algorithms fulfilling the requirements are provided.